 Psoriasis and mental health

-Psoriasis is a long-term condition with no known cure, as yet.
-Over time, psoriasis can have a negative impact on a person's mental wellbeing.
+Psoriasis is a long-term condition that currently has no known cure.
+Over time, it can have a negative impact on a person's mental well-being.

 Risks and considerations

 A healthcare professional should be consulted before using cannabis as a psoriasis treatment.

 People should speak to a doctor before using cannabis for psoriasis.

 It is critical to remember that cannabis is only legal in some states for both recreational and medical purposes.
 Approved medications containing cannabinoids may need a prescription.

 Those who are interested in using cannabis for psoriasis should check the local laws in their area so that they can make an informed decision about whether or not to use it.